Yasmani Grandal Player Props: White Sox vs. Twins

 Yasmani Grandal At The Plate

+- He has gone deep in one of 11 games, and in 2.6% of his plate appearances.

+- In four games this season, Grandal has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 10 games so far this season.
+- He has scored in three games this year (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.